Nimiq Price Tops $0.0026 (NIM)

-Nimiq (CURRENCY:NIM) traded 2.6% lower against the U.S. dollar during the 1-day period ending at 0:00 AM ET on March 6th.
-Nimiq has a market cap of $23.39 million and approximately $1.09 million worth of Nimiq was traded on exchanges in the last day.
-One Nimiq coin can now be bought for approximately $0.0026 or 0.00000007 BTC on exchanges.
-Over the last week, Nimiq has traded 5.5% lower against the U.S. dollar.
+Nimiq (CURRENCY:NIM) traded 3.6% higher against the US dollar during the 24 hour period ending at 22:00 PM ET on March 8th.
+Nimiq has a market cap of $23.07 million and approximately $1.04 million worth of Nimiq was traded on exchanges in the last 24 hours.
+One Nimiq coin can currently be bought for about $0.0026 or 0.00000006 BTC on major exchanges.
+Over the last seven days, Nimiq has traded 13.2% lower against the US dollar.

 Argon2id

 hashing algorithm.
-It launched on June 6th, 2017.
-Nimiq’s total supply is 9,631,877,206 coins and its circulating supply is 9,017,627,206 coins.
-Nimiq’s official website is nimiq.com.
-Nimiq’s official message board is medium.com/nimiq-network.
+Its genesis date was June 6th, 2017.
+Nimiq’s total supply is 9,639,247,676 coins and its circulating supply is 9,024,997,676 coins.
 Nimiq’s official Twitter account is @nimiq and its Facebook page is accessible here.
+The official website for Nimiq is nimiq.com.
+The official message board for Nimiq is medium.com/nimiq-network.
 The Reddit community for Nimiq is /r/Nimiq and the currency’s Github account can be viewed here.

 According to CryptoCompare, “Nimiq is a browser-based blockchain & ecosystem Written in Javascript ES6 designed to make cryptocurrency easier for the end-user.
 Using WebRTC and WebSocket connections, Nimiq's ecosystem native to the web, allowing users to sync in seconds and to mine directly from the browser.
 The NIM token was rebranded from the NET and it's the native token that powers the Nimiq Blockchain.
 Regarding the block reward reduction, it starts with 4965 NIM and is reduced in a curved fashion proportional to the block height and remaining Nimiq supply.
 The reward remains constant once a certain block height is reached. “